Some Do’s and Do Not’s When Packing For a Cruise

 Do Bring Passports, Visas & Other Documents

 Documents like your passport are essential when travelling internationally.
 It’s very likely you will be stepping off the ship to visit some exciting ports in an exotic country for the adventure of a lifetime, it’s important to have identification in the unlikely event something goes awry and you need to speak to someone at an embassy.
-Passports are very valuable and you wouldn’t want to have them lost or stolen, what many travelers do is make a copy of their passport and keep the original in a safe place such as their stateroom (which often contains a safe you can use during your trip), taking the copy with them during excursions.
+Passports are very valuable and you wouldn’t want to have them lost or stolen, what many travellers do is make a copy of their passport and keep the original in a safe place such as their stateroom (which often contains a safe you can use during your trip), taking the copy with them during excursions.
 Also, depending on the countries you’ll be visiting, don’t forget any visas that may be required as well as proof of vaccinations.
 You’d really hate to have to spend the day on the ship instead of exploring that once in a lifetime destination due to forgetting or misplacing your important documents.

 Don’t Bring Weapons of any Sort

 This should really go without saying.
 Do not bring any form of weapon on board a cruise ship… they are simply not allowed.
-This includes knives, guns, pepper spray, handcuffs etc… Security has increased significantly in the travel industry and enforces strict rules in the interest of guest’s safety.
+This includes knives, guns, pepper spray, handcuffs etc… Security has increased significantly in the travel industry and naturally, every travel supplier enforces strict rules in the interest of guest’s safety.
 They will confiscate any weapons passengers may attempt to bring on board.
 It may, however, be acceptable to bring something geared towards utility like a multi-tool, but its best to leave any stateroom repairs to a professional.
 Cruise ships are inherently safe and well protected by security and cameras, there is really no need to bring any sort of weapon for personal safety.
 This also includes things that can be construed or could be used as a weapon that you attempt to bring on board from your shore excursion.
 That cool samurai sword you saw in a shop in Japan?
 Best to leave it behind or try to make arrangements to have it shipped to your home from the vendor.

 Do Bring a Carry On & Travel Pack